GabrielMazzieiro/Paper-Scissor-Rock-Lizard-Spock/README.md

 # Frontend Mentor - Rock, Paper, Scissors, Lizard, Spock
 Little game based in The Big Bang Theory TV show.
 This little web project was made as a bonus challenge exercise.
-The idea was to create a websit in which you could play the Big Bang Theory Paper-Scissor-Rock-Lizard-Spock game as many times you want.
+The idea was to create a website in which you could play the Big Bang Theory Paper-Scissor-Rock-Lizard-Spock game as many times you want.

 Using CSS to create the animations and Java Script to create the simple rules.